 All while the musical chaos rages around him, his voice is an oasis of tremulous calm and helps to make what could otherwise be abrasive songs be quite beautiful.
 The picks here, though, are the quiet-loud industrial power of the title track, and then the quite gorgeous Strange Days (1999), one of the most elegant songs this band have ever written.

-Amnistia are one of those bands that have found their own niche and stuck with it, to their great credit.
+Amnistia is one of those bands that have found their own niche and stuck with it, to their great credit.
 They call their sound “Bodywave” – which in reality is somewhere between classic electro-industrial and EBM, but critically, is mostly of a style that works for dancing to in sweaty clubs.
 This new album is their best in some time, with the clean production allowing the density of the compositions to shine through.
 Layers of synths, sampled guitars and rampaging rhythm patterns all jostle for space, and often the vocals are within the mix rather than floating on top of it, and it all works well.

 There is also a distinct feeling of distaste with the world that they see at present – a common theme in a lot of music in 2019, that’s for sure – with songs tearing into demagoguery, Trump, and misogyny to name just three of the subjects.
 Socially aware, high-quality German industrial.